IDMNYU/IdeationPrototyping_LadyK_Spring24/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 9b - 10a | Week 8: Future Project -

+0. Post the outcome of the exercises and the feedback that you received.

+1. Develop your project as you've been directed to in your weekly feedback.
+Fill the critical holes.

+2. Find 2-5 more research resources that are benefiting you, at the given point that you are at.
+What can you research to help give you ideas about your idea conflict (to elaborate it) and/or other aspects (ie categories) of your world that have not been developed with reference to your main concept.
+Remember: Copy, Transform, Combine.!

+3. Sketch out a loose narrative for your world, with reference to your idea.
+How can you communicate your idea and the conflict of it?
+Consider the point it needs to be told from.
+It doesn't need to be the beginning of your world, nor the end.
+Perhaps it's some point in the middle.
+Also brainstorm what point of view this narrative is told from (no omniscient).
+Consider your personas and stakeholders.
+Or perhaps it's from another view point?
+Tell me about it.

+4. Do a few pages of sketches exploring your artifact from different angles (physical and conceptual).
+How does this thing work?
+What is it's purpose?
+Consider detailed views and overall view (ie, bird)

+5. Rest.

+** note: High-Fideltiy Personas, Timelines and Stakeholders are required by April 21.**

+** note: Midterm Self Evaluation Due March 14 **

+** Did you watch one of the movies from the suggested list?
+If not, do one! **

 ### Semester Week 8b - 9a | Week 7: Future Project -

 0. Post the outcome of the exercises from class and a reflection.
 Tell me how your project is changing.